sentenial/developer-docs/pages/prodNuapay/np_secjws.md

 <p>
 When using a detached JWS, the payload is sent as normal in the body but its not included in the JWS.
 </p>

+{% include note.html content="The expected JWS should use a detached payload." %}